 - Postgraduate Certificate: 4 compulsory core modules

-- Postgraduate Diploma: 8 modules (4 compulsory core modules + 2 additional compulsory + 2 elective modules)
+- Postgraduate Diploma: 8 modules (4 compulsory core + 2 additional compulsory + 2 elective modules)*

-- MSc: 9 modules (4 compulsory core modules + 2 additional compulsory + 3 elective modules) + a project report and qualifying examination paper
+- Master's: 9 modules (4 compulsory core modules + 2 additional compulsory + 3 elective modules)† + a project report and qualifying examination paper

-For the Diploma: At least one must be taken from selection group EPM3.
-The remaining module can be chosen from other EPM3 modules, or from the selection groups listed below.
+*For the PG Diploma, at least one module must be taken from selection group EPM3.
+The remaining module can be chosen from EPM3 or the other selection groups.

-For the MSc: At least two modules must be taken from selection group EPM3.
-The remaining module can be chosen from other EPM3 modules, or from the selection groups listed below.
-Plus compulsory Project report [EPM500] and a qualifying examination paper [EPM400] (MSc only).
+†For the MSc, at least two modules must be taken from selection group EPM3.
+The remaining module can be chosen from other EPM3 modules, or the other selection groups.
+MSc students must also take the compulsory Project Report (EPM500) and sit an additional unseen written qualifying examination paper in their final year of study (EPM400).